EnterpriseDB/barman/doc/manual/21-preliminary_steps.en.md

 This option represents the maximum number of concurrent streaming connection that the server will be allowed to manage.

-Another important parameter is `max_replication_slot`, which represent the maximum number of replication slots that the server will be allowed to manage.
+Another important parameter is `max_replication_slots`, which represent the maximum number of replication slots that the server will be allowed to manage.
 This parameter is needed if you are planning to use the streaming connection to receive WAL files over the streaming
 connection:

 ``` ini
 max_replication_slots = 2
 ```

-The `max_replication_slot` option represents the maximum number of replication slots that the server will be allowed to manage.
+The `max_replication_slots` option represents the maximum number of replication slots that the server will be allowed to manage.

-The values proposed for `max_replication_slot` and `max_wal_senders` must be considered as examples, and the values you will use in your actual setup must be choosen after a careful evaluation of the architecture.
+The values proposed for `max_replication_slots` and `max_wal_senders` must be considered as examples, and the values you will use in your actual setup must be choosen after a careful evaluation of the architecture.
 Please consult the PostgreSQL documentation for